How To Organize a Closet

 The more ways you can style a dress with different shoes, accessories, and outerwear items, the better it serves you and earns its place in your wardrobe.
 If you find a dress that is uncomfortable, doesn't flatter your figure, or is difficult to match with your shoes and accessories, it may be time to let it go.

 Outerwear pieces are likely to see the most fluctuation in use throughout the year, and it's perfectly reasonable to keep one or two items that aren't worn as frequently as others.
 This is especially true for winter-appropriate clothing that may not be necessary every year or only if you're traveling to colder climates.
 These items can be quite expensive, so it's better to hang on to sturdy, quality pieces (like Merino wool clothing) even if you won't need them soon.
+Another aspect of keeping your outwear in good condition is how you store your winter clothes.

 The same is true for business casual blazers, light jackets, and luxury sweaters made of Merino wool or cashmere.
 These are often purchased for use over a lifetime rather than a season or two.
 However, these items should be carefully inspected regularly for signs of distress, damage, or clothes moths.